 If you cannot provide a convincing defense for why you weren’t driving if you were a sober passenger, you could be arrested on the charge of reckless endangerment, because the officer will say you put yourself, the driver, and other drivers and member of the general public in danger by allowing your friend to drive while intoxicated.

 For those passengers who find themselves in the car with an intoxicated driver, there are not many convincing defenses for why you would not take the keys yourself.
 You may need to prove that you’re not licensed to drive, you don’t know how to drive, or you have some legal or medical restriction preventing you from driving at certain times of the day or that you may drive only in particular situations, such as to and from work.

 Passengers who are also drunk at the scene of a DUI arrest face a different set of consequences for failing a field sobriety test.
 This may lead the arresting officer to ask you to call a sober designated driver or a taxi or ride app to pick you up and drive you home from the scene of the arrest, and if you can’t get in touch with a suitable driver, you could be arrested for public intoxication and booked into jail for the night.
 These charges are often reduced or dropped in court, but you will still face a thoroughly inconvenient ordeal.

 Another thing to consider is that if there is open alcohol in the car, the passenger can be charged with other crimes, and enhanced charges if the passenger is a minor.
 If there are drugs present, the passengers will also likely face charges for drug possession if the police cannot determine who purchased the drugs.

 Contact us at O’Brien & Wood, PLLC if you’ve been criminally charged as the passenger in a DUI arrest.
-Contact us today at (518) 240-9992 to arrange a FREE consultation.
+Complete an online form or dial (518) 240-9992 to arrange a FREE consultation.